 Whilst some of the World War 2 imagery may be lost on contemporary readers the story still holds up almost 6 decades later as it is still above else a gripping page turner.

 It’s just wall to wall action and there really isn’t a dull moment.
-It also moves through so many different exciting locations and set pieces, from a deserted London to the Treens concentration camp to the Mekons base on Venus to the Sargasso sea of space to the jungles of the Therons.
-I think these different and exotic set pieces give Hampson a chance to really spread his wings as an artist as unlike other Dan Dare stories such as Marooned on Mercury or the preceding story Rogue Planet its not set on the one planet.
+It also moves through so many different exciting locations and set pieces, from a deserted London to the Treens concentration camp, to the Mekons base on Venus to the Sargasso sea of space to the jungles of the Therons.
+These different and exotic set pieces give Hampson a chance to really spread his wings as an artist, more so than many other early other Dan Dare stories such as Marooned on Mercury, or the preceding story Rogue Planet which were set on the one planet.

 The villains even without the Nazi parallels are still effective.
-The Mekon is a fascinating character the way he claims to have removed all of his emotions yet paradoxically is still shown to be consumed with hatred for Dare.
-His reasons for keeping Dan alive, that he wants his help to rule the universe are lame, and I love the way we later find out that its actually just so he can prolong his agony and break his spirit, when he spits it out to his minions that he wants to crush Dan’s will and prove his superiority.
+The Mekon is a fascinating character the way he claims to have removed all of his emotions, yet paradoxically is still shown to be consumed with hatred for Dare.
+His reasons for keeping Dan alive, that he wants his help to rule the universe are lame, and I love the way we later find out that its actually just so he can prolong his agony and break his spirit.

 My favourite moment though is when the Mekon is being held prisoner and they tell him to call off the last of his Treens and he instantly orders them to kill Dare no matter what.
 Its a brilliant twist that the Mekon who views himself as entirely logical is just so spiteful and petty.

 Of all of the supporting characters Digby gets the best moments such as when we see him trick the Mekon.
 I love the way that he is able to trick the Mekon the greatest mind in the galaxy simply because he is such a simpleton, as he doesn’t have any deep thoughts for the Mekon to scan.